bjornmeansbear/lectureScripts/ASustainableDesigner.md

 Now, there is a little Reuse here at lesat — the format!
 Sue had worked on a book almost 10 years earlier called Ecovention, a word she and her collaborator coined short for "Ecoogical Invention" > trying to categorize these new ways artists were working at the ecological and artistitc avant garde … That book was an 8x8 square.
 Sue saw these, along with another text for an artist Patricia Johanson, as connected, as a sort of collection, so I made them all the matching physical shape, so they "fit" together sensically...
 (Everything is connect???)

-## Sarah De Bondt?
+## Ecovention Europe

+Then, a couple years later, Sue Spaid now living in Belgium, a new exhibition opporutniy comes up.
+Its called _Ecovention Europe_ and there was going to be another big catalog like GA...

-After working on GA, I heard a lecture by the designer and author Sarah De Bondt.
+In the interim since working on GA, I heard a lecture by the designer and author Sarah De Bondt.
 She had recently completed a catalog for the Barbican in London for a similar exhibition to Green Acres.
 As part of her teams research leading up to the catalog's production they wrote a manifesto for how they were going to produce the catalog.

 [[Show the manifesto?]]

 It reminded me of things that I guess I had been ignoring from my The Principles!

-## Ecovention Europe

-Then, a couple years later, Sue Spaid now living in Belgium, a new exhibition opporutniy comes up.
-Its called _Ecovention Europe_
+So, in embracing sarah's manifesto, modifying it a bit for my own pruposes, and then re-examining my own past works...

+How could we re-approach the design of Green Acres? repurpose what I had done already?
+I tried to Reduce and Reuse.

+Colors?
+Page Count?
+Wasted Space?
+Decoration?

+## Whats the end!???
+I don't know

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±